dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 When we develop new language features under an experimental flag, that flag only enables the new features for libraries that are already using the most recent SDK language version (where it makes sense for a feature to be enabled per-library) or for programs that are entirely using the most recent language version (where the new feature is inherently global).

-Each package available to a program can have its own language version level associated (most likely specified in the `.packages` file).
-All libraries in that package will use that associated language level unless it declares a different level in the library.
+Each package available to a program will have its own language version level associated (most likely specified in the `.packages` file).
+All libraries in that package will use that associated language level unless it declares a different level explicitly in the library.

 The `pub` tool configures this default language level for a package based on its SDK dependency.
 If a package requires an SDK of `^2.2.0`, it will default to the 2.2 language level.

 This means that a package cannot use features of a new SDK release without depending on that SDK release.
 Individual libraries can opt-in to a lower version than the package default, but not a higher one.

-Unpackaged libraries (libraries with `file:` or `http:` URIs, or anything except `package:` and `dart:`) cannot use this approach to get a different default.
+Unpackaged libraries (libraries with `file:` or `http:` URIs, anything except `package:` and `dart:`) cannot use this approach to get a different default.
 Unpackaged libraries include *tests* in pub packages.
-Tools will get a `--default-package` flag that allows users to set a package that all unpackaged libraries are considered to belonging to.
+Tools will get a `--default-package` flag that allows users to set a package that all unpackaged libraries are considered as belonging to.
 This should be used when running tests or other pub-package related files that are not in the Dart package.
 (If Dart ever gets a notion of package-privacy, this feature will allow tests to pierce the privacy of their own package, without providing a general way for code to do so).
 Alternatively, unpackaged libraries can have their version specified directly on the command line for the compiler (`dart --default-version=2.2`).
 With no flags, neither `--default-package` or `--default-version`, unpackaged libraries default to the newest language version.

-(If we allow un-packaged code to act as if it was in a package, e.g., for testing, it will inherit the package's language level, which is reasonable since that code is usually in the same pub package).
+(If we allow un-packaged code to act as if it was in a package, e.g., for testing, it will inherit the package's language level, which is reasonable since that code is usually in the same pub package, just not in the exported Dart package).

-It *is* an option to only support per-package versioning.
+It *is* an option to only support per-package versioning, and not have a per library versioning option.
 It may increase the migration cost for a package, which encourages putting it off until the latest possible moment, but it may also encourage *completing* a migration sooner instead of leaving a few less-important files hanging.

 #### Recommendation